-Roles and Responsibilities.
+3. Roles and Responsibilities.

-The Governing Body is responsible for ensuring that the school complies with legislation, and that this policy and its related procedures and strategies are implemented.

-A member of the Governing Body has an oversight brief regarding the implementation of this policy.
+The Governing Body

+- is responsible for ensuring that the school complies with legislation, and that this policy and its related procedures and strategies are implemented. - A member of the Governing Body has an oversight brief regarding the implementation of this policy.

+The Headteacher

-The Executive Headteacher is responsible for implementing the policy; for ensuring that all staff are aware of their responsibilities and are given appropriate training and support; and for taking appropriate action in any cases of unlawful discrimination.
+is responsible for implementing the policy; for ensuring that all staff are aware of their responsibilities and are given appropriate training and support; and for taking appropriate action in any cases of unlawful discrimination.
+Will monitor the success in achieving the objectives and report back to the governors.

-The Senior Leadership Team are responsible for day-to-day procedures which promote equality and community cohesion.
+The Senior Leadership Team

+• are responsible for day-to-day procedures which promote equality and community cohesion for all students and staff.

-All staff are expected to:
+All staff